sictweb/bti425-2020/README.md

 In this BTI425 course, we build upon that knowledge.

-First, you will learn the foundations of client-side browser-based programming.
-We explore a range of frameworks and libraries.
+First, you will learn more about creating web services (also known as web APIs).

-Then, you will learn the foundations of the Angular app development platform.
+Next, you're introduced to the principles of modern client-side browser-based app programming.
+In this part of the course, you will learn the foundations of the React app development platform.

-Finally, you will learn more about Angular, while building rich and functional client-side browser-based apps.
+Finally, you will learn the foundations and more about Angular, while building rich and functional client-side browser-based apps.

 <br>